UBC-MDS/dsci-532_group08/CONTRIBUTING.md

-# Contributing to the Mental Health in Tech Industry Survey Dashboard project.
+# Contributing to the Mental Health in Tech Industry Survey reporting app.

-This outlines how to propose a change to the Mental Health in Tech Industry Survey Dashboard project.
+This outlines how to propose a change to the Mental Health in Tech Industry Survey reporting app.

 ### Fixing typos